nathanielmott/chrono/README.md

 A fork of the zig-datetime module that supports DST by fetching the local system time on Unix-like operating systems.

+The dependency on zigwin32 is intended to add similar timezone-fetching capabilities on Windows machines, but I do not want to mess with converting the type returned from `DYNAMIC_TIME_ZONE_INFORMATION` to the type required for timezone names at the moment.PRs implementing this functionality would be more than welcome.

 ```zig